zkMIPS/zkm-prover/proof-service/examples/README.md

 - `ENDPOINT`: zkm-prover service endpoint
 - `CA_CERT_PATH`: zkm-prover service CA CERT
-- `PRIVATE_KEY`: wallet private key, used for message signing
+- `PRIVATE_KEY`: wallet private key, used for message signing only.
+DON'T hold any asset in this address.
 - `ELF_PATH`: the file compiled in the previous step
 - `PUBLIC_INPUT_PATH`: Output file for the Generate Suite_json step

+When you apply the access of the proof network, you need to submit the address with checksum.

 ```
 $ export RUST_LOG=info